Roman Road, London: Bow Baths

-Bow Baths was badly bomb damaged during WW2 and never re-opened.
+Bow Baths was badly bomb damaged during the Second World War and never re-opened.
 In 1961, a new Bow Baths was built in Sutherland Place which included 60 slipper baths and a laundry block.
 This closed in 1977 as new housing and home improvements dramatically increased the number of homes with bathrooms.

 The original building remained semi-derelict.
 In the 1970s there was pressure for it to become a community centre and a lease was granted in 1981 to the Bow Baths Community Centre.
 Now the building is no more.

 Bow Library (Idea Store)

 The first stone for the Passmore Edwards library in the Roman Road was laid on 19 October 1900.
 This followed a vote by parishioners four years earlier 'most emphatically in favour of' adopting the Free Libraries Act.
 The stone was laid by John Passmore Edwards, a journalist, newspaper owner and philanthropist, who gave £4000 to build the library.
 The basement of the building could take 10,000 books.
 The ground floor has a newsroom with space for 33 readers and the lending library had 12,000 books.
 On the first floor was a magazine and reference reading room with space for 56 readers.
 The library opened in 1911.
 The original red brick and stone building is Grade II listed, including the 'Macullum Clock', so named after an eastend philanthropist and member of the Bow and Bromley Liberal and Radical Association.

 The library soon proved too small and an extension was planned from 1926 in on a small site in Vernon Road.
 Eventually, work started in 1939, but the war intervened and the proposed site was used as a public air raid shelter.
 The extension was finally completed and opened in 1950.
 But this too was too limited and a new extension was built in Stafford Road in 1962.
 The new arrangement still didn't meet modern needs an so a brand new library was built on an old Council Estate car park in William Place opening in 1998.
 This building is in Bow and incorporated community facilities, notably a GP surgery and is now St Stephen's Health Centre.
 A new philosophy about libraries led to the Roman Road having a new library again, when the first Ideas Store in the country opened in May 2002 in Gladstone Place.